foreverbije/home-one/index.md

        - name: "SEO Marketing"
        - name: "Business Analysis"

-# Testimonials
-testimonials:
-  heading: "What You'll Say"
-  description: "When unknow printer took a gallery of type and scramblted it to make a type specimen book"
-  list:
-    - name: "Jérémy Kenigsman"
-      position: "Co-Founder & CTO at Simplébo"
-      image: "/assets/images/testimonials/main/gg.png"
-      text: "From day one, working with Forever Bije was a rewarding choice.
-When Stéphane & Vincent work on code, they are just meticulous and methodical enough for the project to move forward without new technical debt.
-What they brought to Simplébo is not just about code, but also about business.
-We have now better foundations and our tech team has been unleashed :D "
-    - name: "Gilles Vallier"
-      position: "Co-Founder at Carbon Target"
-      image: "/assets/images/testimonials/main/gillou.jpeg"
-      text: "The Carbon Target project would have never seen the light of day without Forever Bije.
-They have been both flexible to adapt to the project's changes of direction, and proactive to share their experience in UI/UX to make the product better.
-And they're also pretty cool."

 # Latest Blog Post
 latest_blog_post:
   heading: "Latest Blog"
   description: "When unknow printer took a gallery of type and scramblted it to make a type specimen book"

-# Contact Area
-contact_area:
-  heading: "Get In Touch"
-  description: "If you want to find out more, share with us a project of yours, or just talk, leave us a message and we'll setup a call."
 ---